Newton Collaborative Editing Server Setup Instructions

 1. Interactive Mode to set variables in one go:

-./newton-setup-env.sh #no argument required
+CODE./newton-setup-env.sh #no argument required

-2. Options Mode to set variables one by one:./newton-setup-env.sh [options as listed below] Options: -h or --help ... help message -a or --admin-user ... admin username (required) -p or --admin-password ... password for admin user (required) -c or --confluence-url ... confluence base url (required) -d or --database-type ... type of external database (postgres/mysql/mssql/oracle) -l or --database-hostname ... database hostname or ip -P or --database-port ... database port -n or --database-name ... database name -u or --database-user ... database user that will be used to access database -w or --database-password ... password for database user
+2. Options Mode to set variables one by one:CODE./newton-setup-env.sh [options as listed below] Options: -h or --help ... help message -a or --admin-user ... admin username (required) -p or --admin-password ... password for admin user (required) -c or --confluence-url ... confluence base url (required) -d or --database-type ... type of external database (postgres/mysql/mssql/oracle) -l or --database-hostname ... database hostname or ip -P or --database-port ... database port -n or --database-name ... database name -u or --database-user ... database user that will be used to access database -w or --database-password ... password for database user

-CODEMake the confluence-url precisely the same as shown in confluence-admin → General config
+Make the confluence-url precisely the same as shown in confluence-admin → General config

 Restart the service for newton

-sudo systemctl restart addteq-newton
+CODEsudo systemctl restart addteq-newton